Execution of Saddam Hussein: Burial

 Saddam's body was buried in his birthplace of Al-Awja in Tikrit, Iraq, near family members, including his two sons Uday and Qusay Hussein, on 31 December 2006 at 04:00 local time (01:00 GMT).
 His body was transported to Tikrit by a U.S. military helicopter, where he was handed over from Iraqi government possession to Sheikh Ali al-Nida, the late head of the Albu Nasir tribe and governor of Saladin.
-It was buried about three kilometers (2 mi) from his two sons' bodies, in the same extensive cemetery.
+He was buried about three kilometers (2 mi) from his two sons' bodies, in the same extensive cemetery.
 Saddam's grave, in a family plot, was dug into the floor of an octagonal, domed building he had ordered the construction of in the 1980s for religious festivals at the site.

 Saddam's eldest daughter Raghad, under asylum in Jordan, had asked that "his body be buried in Yemen temporarily until Iraq is liberated and it can be reburied in Iraq", a family spokesperson said by telephone.
 The family also said his body might be buried in Ramadi, citing safety concerns, though there are no plans to do this.
 The tomb where Saddam's body was buried was later destroyed during fighting between Islamic State militants and Iraqi forces.
 Saddam's body had reportedly been removed by a Sunni tribal group before the tomb's destruction.